 [University of Hawaii, photo by Victoria Sambunaris]

 Last winter, BUILD met with architect Dean Sakamoto on Oahu to talk about the late Hawaiian modernist architect Vladimir Ossipoff (1907-1998).
 Sakamoto operates an architecture practice in Honolulu and guest curated the 2007–2008 exhibit Hawaiian Modern: The Architecture of Vladimir Ossipoff at the Honolulu Museum of Art.
 Sakamoto is widely recognized as the world’s leading expert on Ossipoff, known as the master of Hawaiian architecture within the postwar phenomenon of tropical modernism.
 We talked about the challenges of getting to know Ossipoff’s work, the architect’s life, and his design response to the Hawaiian environment.
-Check out part 1 of the interview in ARCADE Magazine, Issue 35.2, available in print and on their website.
+Part 1 of the interview can be read here.

 Why did it take an outsider like Vladimir Ossipoff to provide Hawaii with a timeless modernism?